 Plunging and purging.
 Crying.
 Admission of shame and guilt.

 An unleashing of suffering to reach the sunlight beyond the cloud.

 It is Healing.

-You have to participate in the process to obtain self-acceptance and continue to grow.
+You must participate in the process to obtain self-acceptance and continue growing.

 Do not be afraid, young caterpillar.